SandraND/solidity_basics/README.md

    * Examples of storage in solidity.
 * RentCar.sol
     * Example of a simple contract that rents a car using solidity, with some brief explanations.
+* RentCar2.sol
+    * Example of a contract that rents a car using solidity, this time using events, modifiers and external receive functions.